kumahq/kuma/docs/cmd/kumactl/HELP.md

   kumactl manage ca provided certificates add [flags]

 Flags:
-      --cert-file string   path to a file with a TLS certificate -h, --help               help for add
+      --cert-file string   path to a file with a CA certificate -h, --help               help for add
       --key-file string    path to a file with a private key